Laboratory for Social MindsThe Lab for Social Minds studies the present and past of the human species to better understand its future.

 Useful: Information Theory for Intelligent People / Bayesian Reasoning for Intelligent People / Favor Trading in the Amazon for Intelligent People

-Simon DeDeoSimon DeDeo is an Assistant Professor in Indiana University’s SoIC and External Professor at the Santa Fe Institute.
-He is affiliated with CNetS, and also with IU's Cognitive Science Program.
+Simon DeDeoSimon DeDeo is an Assistant Professor in Social and Decision Sciences at Carnegie Mellon University, and External Professor at the Santa Fe Institute.
+He was previously affiliated with CNetS and the Cognitive Science Program at Indiana University.

 At the Santa Fe Institute he was an Omidyar Fellow for three years.
 He is now supported in part by the National Science Foundation under an Emerging Frontiers grant and by the Emergent Institutions project.

 From Ingenious, an interview to accompany When Theft was Worse than Murder.

 THOTH, a python package for the efficient estimation of information-theoretic quantities, is in development.

 Notes (now including lecture video) useful to students at the Complex Systems Summer School at the Santa Fe Institute are online.
 Information Theory for Intelligent People is a short and simple PDF written for past Summer Schools that has found a following; a similar document, Bayesian Reasoning for Intelligent People, is also now available.